 The Agreement covers trade in industrial products as well as fish and marine products.
-In addition, bilateral agricultural arrangements between the individual EFTA countries and Israel have been concluded which form part of the instruments creating the free trade area.
+In addition, bilateral agricultural agreements between the individual EFTA States (Iceland, Norway and Switzerland) and Israel have been concluded which form part of the instruments creating the free trade area.

 Rules of Origin